warestack/bda/session1/lab1-Q.md

 | ------------------------- |
 | ?                         |

 23. The following script generates all the possible permutations of a given list.
-Without running the script, can you defien the time complexity of this script?
+Without running the script, can you define the time complexity of this script?

 ```python
 from itertools import permutations